DAFoam/DAFoam.github.io/pages/mydoc/mydoc_developer_guide_python_layer.md

 This chapter was written by [Ping He](https://github.com/friedenhe).

+## Learning Objectives

+After reading this chapter, you should be able to:

+- Explain the roles and functionalities of the two main Python-layer files: pyDAFoam.py and mphys_dafoam.py.

+- Trace the detailed call flow of a typical DAFoam case, from the main entry-point class DAFoamBuilder through the primal and adjoint solver function calls.

+- Describe how mphys_dafoam.py sets up a typical aerodynamic shape optimization N2, including the mesh, design variables (dvs), geometry, solver group, and objective/constraint functions.

 ## Overview

 The Python layer provides the user-facing API for DAFoam and integrates with MPhys for multidisciplinary optimization.
 For developers who need to wrap DAFoam into their framework or conduct high-level developments, the Python layer is the main entry point.
 The Python layer consists of two main modules: